Skip to content

 • Changes the accent colour everywhere (action bar primary button, remote pane glyphs, breadcrumbs, queue pills, wire console)

-• When you actually connect, the live session's protocol overrides the preview
+• When you actually connect, the live session's protocol overrides the preview for that tab.

 5. Layout per protocol